poseidonimaging/filtermason/_posts/2016-04-30-App-Store-Launch.markdown

 <h3>Step One: Upload Filter</h3>
 <img src="/img/Upload-Snapchat-Filter.png">

 This is the easiest part as we’ve already done the hard work for you.
-The image we emailed you is the right dimensions, resolution, and size Snapchat requires.
-[Login to Snapchat's website][snapchatwebsite] and click <b>Create Now</b> then click <b>Choose File</b> and upload the image we attached in the email we sent.
+The image we emailed you is the right dimensions, resolution, and size Snapchat requires. <a href="https://www.snapchat.com/on-demand" target="_blank">Login to Snapchat's website</a> and click <b>Create Now</b> then click <b>Choose File</b> and upload the image we attached in the email we sent.
 Then, name the image for easy reference and click <b>Next</b>.

 <h3>Step Two: Set Timeframe</h3>
 <img src="/img/Set-Snapchat-Filter-Timeframe.png">